TechnoCosmic/zero/README.md

 });
 ```

 zero will tokenize the command line for you, and hand you the Pipes attached to the USART that the CLI is using.
-A `TextPipe` is a derived class of `Pipe`, and provides for formatting of strings and numbers, in a similar way to regular `iosteam`. zero also provides its own `iomanip` that can be used with a `TextPipe`.
+A `TextPipe` is a derived class of `Pipe`, and provides for formatting of strings and numbers, in a similar way to regular `iostream`. zero also provides its own `iomanip` that can be used with a `TextPipe`.

 **NOTE:** If your custom CLI commands use significant stack space, then be sure to adjust `CLI_STACK_BYTES` to account for this.